StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/R_tutorial.md

 }
 ```

-Now let's compute the statistic for each SNPs:
+Now let’s compute the statistic for each
+SNPs:

 ``` r
 # because this might take a while, we're going to only analyze the first 1000 SNPs